 - Medicaid provides health coverage to eligible low-income adults, children, pregnant women, and people who are older or who have disabilities.
 Each state has its own rules about who’s eligible, and what Medicaid covers.
 Some people qualify for both Medicare and Medicaid.
 To find out if you might be eligible for Medicaid in Texas, visit the Your Texas Benefits website.

 - Medicare is our country’s health insurance program for people age 65 or older.
 People younger than age 65 with certain disabilities or permanent kidney failure can also qualify for Medicare.
 The program helps with the cost of health care, but it doesn’t cover all medical expenses or the cost of most long-term care.

-- Supplemental Nutrition Assistance Program (SNAP) allows millions of Americans to buy nutritious food at their local grocery stores.
+- Supplemental Nutrition Assistance Program (SNAP) (formerly known as food stamps) allows millions of Americans to buy nutritious food at their local grocery stores.
 It is available for both single people and families who have low-income.
 To find out if you might be eligible for SNAP, visit the Your Texas Benefits website.

 - Social Security pays a monthly benefit to older Americans, workers who become disabled, and families in which a spouse or parent dies.
 When you retire, your Social Security payment is based on your average earnings over your working career.
 If you are determined to be disabled, your benefit is based on the amount of income on which you’ve paid Social Security taxes.

 - Supplemental Security Income (SSI) pays monthly benefits to people with limited income and resources who are disabled, blind, or age 65 or older.
 Some of your income and your resources are not counted when deciding whether you’re eligible for SSI.
 Your house and your car, for example, usually don’t count as resources.